-- Flowmeter shall be as specified in Section 23 09 23, in the "water flow sensors" paragraph.
-Provide data head on meter as specified in this section. - 2.
+- 1. Verify pressure requirements and revise as appropriate. - 2.
+Meter maintenance is an important concern for the VA: where feasible, specify meters with no moving parts, so minimizing maintenance of mechanical components over the life of the meter.
+Turbine meters have moving parts. - 1.
 Sensor shall be insertion turbine type with turbine element, retractor and preamplifier/transmitter mounted on a two-inch full port isolation valve; assembly easily removed or installed as a single unit under line pressure through the isolation valve without interference with process flow; calibrated scale shall allow precise positioning of the flow element to the required insertion depth within plus or minute 0.05 inch; wetted parts shall be constructed of stainless steel.
 Operating power shall be nominal 24 VDC.
-Local instantaneous flow indicator shall be LED type in NEMA 4 enclosure with 3-1/2 digit display, for wall or panel mounting. - a.
-Ambient conditions: -40 to 60 degrees C (-40 to 140 degrees F), 5 to 100 percent humidity - b.
-Operating conditions: 850 kPa (125 psig), 0 to 120 degrees C (30 to 250 degrees F), 0.15 to 12 m per second (0.5 to 40 feet per second) velocity. - 3.
-Performance: - a.
-Transmitted signal from flowmeter and its transmitter shall have a total (rms) accuracy plus or minus 1% of actual flow rate. - b.
-Flowmeter accuracy shall be no more than plus or minus 0.1% of actual flow rate.
-Flowmeter repeatability shall be no more than 0.3% of actual flow rate.
+Local instantaneous flow indicator shall be LED type in NEMA 4 enclosure with 3-1/2 digit display, for wall or panel mounting.

+- a.
+Ambient conditions: Minus 40 to plus 60 degrees C (minus 40 to plus 140 degrees F), 5 to 100 percent humidity - b.
+Operating conditions: 850 kPa (123 psig), 0 to 120 degrees C (32 to 250 degrees F), 0.15 to 12 m/s (0.5 to 40 f/s) velocity.

+- a.
+Transmitted signal from flowmeter and its transmitter shall have a total (rms) accuracy plus or minus 1 percent of actual flow rate. - b.
+Flowmeter accuracy shall be no more than plus or minus 0.1 percent of actual flow rate.
+Flowmeter repeatability shall be no more than 0.3 percent of actual flow rate.
 Meter shall be designed to minimize vibration effect and to provide elimination of this effect. - c.
 Minimum turndown capability shall be 20:1. - d.
-Pressure drop shall be as scheduled, maximum 1% of line pressure in lines sized 4 inches and larger. - e.
+Pressure drop shall be as scheduled, maximum 1 percent of line pressure in lines sized 4 inches and larger. - e.
 Ambient temperature effects, less than 0.005 percent calibrated span per degree C (degree F) temperature change. - f.
 RFI effect flow meter shall not be affected by RFI. - g.
-Power supply effect less than 0.02 percent of actual flow rate for a variation of plus or minus 10 percent power supply.
+Power supply effect less than 0.02 percent of actual flow rate for a variation of plus or minus 10 percent power supply. - 3.
+Provide a data head on the meter.
+Preamplifier mounted on meter shall provide 4-20 ma divided pulse output or switch closure signal for units of volume or mass per a time base.
+Signal transmission distance shall be a minimum of 1,800 meters (5,905 feet). - 4.
+Straightening Vanes: Provide as recommended by the meter manufacturer for the actual installation arrangement.